Travel With Kaede

 See all Guiyang tours

 Huangguoshu is the one nobody skips, and the logistics matter more than they look.
 The high-speed train from Guiyang North to Anshun West takes about 30 minutes and costs around 47 yuan, then a shuttle bus or Didi runs the last 40 to 50 minutes to the ticket center for roughly 25 yuan.
-Entry is 160 yuan in peak season, March to November, dropping to 100 yuan in winter, and the ticket actually covers three separate scenic areas, with an internal shuttle at 50 yuan and an optional escalator down the gorge.
+Entry is 160 yuan in peak season, March to November, with a winter list price of 150 yuan that provincial promotions sometimes cut further, and the ticket actually covers three separate scenic areas, with an internal shuttle at 50 yuan and an optional escalator down the gorge.
 Recent visitors keep repeating the same two tips: budget six hours or more, because the Doupotang and Tianxingqiao sections are worth as much as the main fall, and go in or just after the summer rains, when the water is at full volume.
 The last trains back to Guiyang run into the evening, so a day trip is comfortable if you start early.
 If you would rather not manage the transfers, a Huangguoshu day tour from Guiyang rolls transport and tickets into one booking.

 Huangguoshu Waterfall pouring over a wide limestone cliff into a turquoise pool surrounded by green karst hills